microsoft/botframework-solutions/docs/howto/assistant/personalization.md

 Ahead of the new Language Generation capabilities the Virtual Assistant makes use of Resource Files (RESX) for all base assistant responses.
 These are defined at the dialog level and can be found within the Resources folder of the corresponding Dialog within the Dialogs folder.

 The `Main\Resources` folder contains responses shared across the Virtual Assistant.
-All resource files are localised with a separate language version as denoted by the locale suffix.
-For example `MainStrings.rex" under Main contains english responses with mainstrings.es containing spanish and so-on.
+All resource files are localized with a separate language version as denoted by the locale suffix.
+For example `MainStrings.rex" under Main contains English responses with mainstrings.es containing Spanish and so-on.

 The in-built Visual Studio resource file editor makes it easy to apply changes to suit your Virtual Assistant scenario.
-Once you make changes, rebuild your project for them to take effect and ensure you update the localised versions as appropriate for your scenario.
+Once you make changes, rebuild your project for them to take effect and ensure you update the localized versions as appropriate for your scenario.

 ![Resource File Editor](../../media/virtualassistant-resourcefile.png)